Moving To High-volume Wafer-level Assembly

 Accelerating the transition from singular and discreet, to many being processed in parallel

 For a number of applications, photonics micro-assembly technology is currently undergoing a transition to a ‘micro-chip’ approach, much as that experienced by the electronics industry some four decades ago.
-Multiple functionality and components are integrated onto a single chip or a small hybrid chip assembly, utilizing so-called photonic integrated circuits (PICs), and where the underlying packaging technologies have been shaped by the need for fully automated, high-volume manufacturing – instead of production in the 100s & 1000s, PIC approaches are designed for numbers in the 100,000s and millions.
+Multiple functionality and components are integrated onto a single chip or a small hybrid chip assembly, utilizing so-called photonic integrated circuits (PICs), and where the underlying ‘design for manufacturing’ technologies have been shaped by the need for fully automated, high-volume manufacturing – instead of production in the 100s & 1000s, PIC approaches are designed for numbers in the 100,000s and millions.

 This in turn means the adoption of wafer-level or at least in-line processes, both in assembly and in testing, and where equipment amortization is no longer measured via initial capital investment, but in cost/part.

 Integrated photonics components are poised to experience rapid acceptance and growth, across diverse applications

 Over the last decade or more, there have been a number of international initiatives and projects that have addressed a number of different requirements, issues and goals surrounding implementation of varying PIC technology approaches.
 There are, for example, differing material systems that are individually best suited to specific optical tasks, there are standards issues regarding interfacing and testing that need to be addressed, and there are design-kit environments that need to be developed to safeguard capability and interoperability across diverse fab environments and services.
 In short, the complete eco-system

 Naturally, assembly and testing are equally critical aspects of the PIC technology implementation, and ficonTEC has already long-served budding PIC applications with various stand-alone machine solutions.
 Additionally, supported by an active R&D team engaged in prominent international research initiatives, ficonTEC has played, and continues to play an active role in helping to develop a proper understanding of what the assembly, packaging and testing requirements of the manufacturing industry will actually be.

 Understanding how the assembly and testing needs of industry will change over the next ten years